Erkaboy-coder/coffee_shop_api/README.md

 # ☕ Coffee Shop API

 A **Django REST API** for user management built for a fictional Coffee Shop platform.
-This project implements **user registration, authentication, email/SMS verification, role-based access**, and **asynchronous background jobs** using Celery — all wrapped in a **Dockerized, production-ready architecture**.
+It provides **user registration, authentication, email verification, role-based access**, and **asynchronous background jobs** using Celery — all within a **Dockerized, production-ready architecture**.

 ---